Rotisserie Ham, barbecue style

 - Grill with Rotisserie attachment (I used a Weber Summit 650 with an infrared rotisserie burner.
 Here it is.)

 - Aluminum foil drip pan (9″x11″, or whatever fits your grill)

 - 1 bone-in ham (NOT spiral sliced; it will dry out.
 If you can find it, you want "ham in natural juices".)

-2. Prepare the grill: Set your grill up for rotisserie cooking at medium low heat (you want 300*F to 325*F in the grill), and allow to preheat.
+- Prepare the grill: Set your grill up for rotisserie cooking at medium low heat (300*F), and allow to preheat.
 For my Weber Summit, this meant turning the two outer burners (burners 1 and 6) to medium-high, and leaving the infrared burner off.
 Then I put my drip pan in the middle, over the unlit burners.
-(See here for more rotisserie setup details.)

 |Check out my cookbook, Rotisserie Grilling.|

 plus 50 (mostly) new recipes to get you cooking.

 It’s a Kindle e-book, so you can download it and start reading immediately!